BND Hamburger Icon

 Get conference calls right

-Businesses of all sizes rely on conference calls and virtual meetings to communicate and connect with people they don’t see every day, including remote workers, vendors, advisers and partners.
-They’re an opportunity to make an excellent impression and maintain healthy business relationships.
+Virtually every small business relies on conference calls and virtual meetings to communicate and connect with people they don’t see every day, including remote workers, vendors, advisers and partners.
+These calls are an opportunity to make an excellent impression and maintain healthy business relationships.
 Taking the time to prepare and adhere to conferencing best practices shows your participants you care and respect their time.

 Alex Halperin contributed to this article.
 Source interviews were conducted for a previous version of this article.